The ambiguous power of imagery

 - Some say that if we eliminate these substances development of the entire agricultural system as we know it today will suffer;

-- while others highlight the negative impact and related consequences, in terms of quality of life both for the effects they produce on human health and on the environment, that derives from their use.
+- while others highlight the negative impact and related consequences, in terms of quality of life both for the effects they produce on human health and on the environment, that derive from their use.

 In general, confusion is generated by the lack of data and knowledge available to farmers, as well as citizens, to help them understand the actual risks of using plant protection products.
 In fact, every citizen and person working in the sector has the right to know these substances and the possible consequences of their use.
 But this is not a simple thing to do.